tracsman/vdcWorkshop/DIY/Maximus/Module01.md

 4. Navigate to the VNet within the Resource Group
 5. Review the 5 subnets in the VNet
 6. Review the VM and the NIC within the Tenant subnet
+7. Check the VM Extensions.
+You will notice that IIS was installed on the VM as a post-deploy job.

 ## Application Diagram After this Step is Complete
 [![1]][1]